panacotar/feet/README.md

 run app
 ```

-After, start the rackup and navigate to the `/feet` path to see Feet welcome page and more info.
+After, start the rackup and see Feet's welcome page by navigating to `/feet`.
-You can also check this Usage section for adding controllers and further configuring routes.

 ## Usage

-This projects mocks different Rails features.
-After installing it in your personal project, you can check some example for each feature.
+This project mocks different Rails features.

-Or check the generated documentation: https://www.rubydoc.info/gems/feet/
+Check the [generated documentation](https://www.rubydoc.info/gems/feet/) or here are some short examples of features you can use:

 <details>
   <summary>Routing</summary>